jrbeverly/bevy-rustlang-example-window/README.md

 - Earlier version of bevy had issue with missing audio driver (devcontainer) failing the build

 Don't think will continue with this for now, maybe investigate later.

+Components for the chess board sourced from https://caballerocoll.com/blog/bevy-chess-tutorial/